VitalikTabaka/DOM/README.md

 # DOM

  - You cannot change smth in index.html
- - Create the table of the students, which  has the following titles : “Student”(name + lastname), “email”, “Profile picture”, “Skils”, “controls”(edit, remove) .
+ - Create the table of the students, which  has the following titles : “Student”(name + lastname), “email”, “Profile picture”, “Skills”, “controls”(edit, remove) .
 Hint: for remove use class ‘glyphicon glyphicon-trash’;
   for edit ‘glyphicon glyphicon-edit’;
   for table ‘table table-hover’.